-Venture Capital Programs
+Venture Capital Program

 The government recognizes that creating new small businesses and expanding existing ones will contribute to a healthy economy.
 These programs give small business continuous access to early stage venture capital to help them develop and expand.

 B.C. investors receive a 30% tax credit on their investment in a venture capital corporation (VCC) or an eligible business corporation (EBC).

 The 2021 tax budget year started on January 1, 2021 and ends December 31, 2021.

 VCCs and EBCs planning to raise tax credit supported investment require a 2021 equity authorization.

 Tax credit budgets are limited.
 VCCs and EBCs are encouraged to claim tax credits as soon as possible after raising investment.

 To ensure that all investors who invested in a registered business receive a tax credit, we have changed the way we manage our tax credit budgets.
 As a result, those investors who invested during calendar 2020 will receive a tax credit certificate with a Taxation Year of 2020 listed on the certificate.
 This refers to the tax budget year a tax credit was claimed in.

 Individual investors who invested in the first 60 days of the calendar year – from January 1 to March 1, 2021 will receive a tax credit certificate with a Taxation Year of 2021.